-To be "Highly Qualified" for employment to teach at the Elementary level (Grades EC-6), teacher candidates must pass an EC-6 Generalist or 4-8 Generalist Texas Examinations of Educator Standards (TExES) exam.
-Candidates may take a TExES Generalist exam after completing an initial certification program.
-Fully certified teachers may register for the additional TExES as "By Exam Only" at the Educational Testing Service (ETS) test registration.
-Then they may apply at the State Board for Educator Certification (SBEC)/Texas Education Agency (TEA) Web site as "Certification by Examination" to add the Generalist certificate.
-Contact TEA's NCLB office for further information at 1-512-463-9374 or http://www.tea.state.tx.us/nclb.
-See the sections called "NCLB Quick Links" and "Highly Qualified Teacher Requirements."
+To be "Highly Qualified" for employment to teach at the Elementary level (Grades EC-5), teacher candidates must pass a Core Subjects EC-6 or Core Subjects 4-8 Texas Examinations of Educator Standards (TExES) exam.
+Grade 6 is considered secondary by NCLB and does not require a Core

+Subjects certificate if teaching only in a content area.
+Candidates may take a TExES Core Subjects exam after completing an initial certification program.
+Fully certified teachers may register for the additional TExES as "By Exam Only" at the Educational Testing Service (ETS) test registration Web site.
+Then they may apply at the State Board for Educator Certification (SBEC)/Texas Education Agency (TEA) Web site as "Certification by Examination" to add the Core Subjects certificate.
+Contact TEA's NCLB office for further information at 1-512-463-9374 or http://tea.texas.gov/nclb.
+See the section called "Highly Qualified Teachers."

 LITERATURE B.A.
-WITH 4-8 ENGLISH LANGUAGE ARTS AND READING CERTIFICATION
+WITH ENGLISH LANGUAGE ARTS AND READING 4-8 CERTIFICATION

 This certificate is offered through the School of Education (SoE) with the degree being offered through the School of Human Sciences and Humanities (HSH).
 Please refer to HSH's portion of the catalog (p.
-222) for additional information regarding its degrees.
+237) for additional information regarding its degrees.